mokies/ratelimitj/README.md

 [![Build Status](https://travis-ci.org/mokies/ratelimitj.svg)](https://travis-ci.org/mokies/ratelimitj)

-The RateLimitJ project aims to provide a modular design allowing for adaptability between backend storage and application frameworks in the Java ecosystem.
+The RateLimitJ project aims to provide a modular rate limiting solution allowing for adaptability between backend storage and application frameworks in the Java ecosystem.

 RateLimitJ is currently under active construction and provides the following pluggable modules: